Gravitational Polarizability of Schwarzschild Black Holes: The setup

 \subsection{The EFT description}

 Consider an effective worldline theory for a spinless BH.
 We want to model the effects of a dynamically induced multipole.
-The starting point is a multipolar action for a Schwarzschild BH of mass $M$, endowed with \emph{unknown} internal degrees of freedom collectively denoted by $X$ (the so-called \emph{hidden} sector), which is responsible for dissipation, quasi-normal mode excitations, and all that.
+The starting point is a multipolar action for a Schwarzschild BH of mass $M$, endowed with \emph{unknown} internal degrees of freedom collectively denoted by $X$, which are responsible e.g. for dissipation and quasi-normal mode excitations.
 We make the following minimal assumption about these degrees of freedom: (i) Their dynamics is ruled by a generic, local Lagrangian ${\cal L}[X]$, and (ii) they determine the induced multipoles.

-In this work we focus on the electric quadrupole $Q_{ij}[X]$, which couples linearly to the traceless, electric part of the Riemann tensor $E_{ij}$ as per the BH worldline action:
+In this work we focus on the electric quadrupole $Q_{ij}[X]$, which couples linearly to the traceless, electric part of the Riemann tensor $E_{ij}$ as per the BH worldline action \cite{Goldberger:2004jt}

+where dots standa for higher order electric multipoles and magnetic multipoles.
 This reproduces the monopole and quadrupole part of the standard multipolar action of a compact body (Latin indices are purely spatial indices).
 Following the idea proposed in \cite{Goldberger:2005cd,Goldberger:2019sya}, one can write the effective action obtained by ``integrating out'' the $X$s, which can be heuristically written as

 where it has been assumed that the induced quadrupole response to the external field is \emph{causal} and \emph{linear}: